mongodb/docs/source/includes/manpage-options-ssl.rst

    Specifies the :file:`.pem` file that contains both the SSL certificate and key. |pem-path-name|

-   When using :option:`--sslOnNormalPorts`, you must specify :option:`--sslPEMKeyFile`.
+   When SSL is enabled, you must specify :option:`--sslPEMKeyFile`.

 .. option:: --sslPEMKeyPassword <value>